mvolkmann/blog/src/prolog.md

 This creates the executable file `target/release/scryer-prolog`.
 Define an alias like `scryerp` to make this easier to run.

+To start a Scryer Prolog REPL from a terminal, enter `scryerp`.

 ### Other Implementations